esc/numba-use-cases-talk/README.rst

 show-case multiple personal favorites of this ecosystem and highlight the merit and value they bring to the broader open source community.
-I will conclude with some thoughts on challenges and opportunities that come with maintaining a low-level library with such an impact, i.e. a significnat number of dependent projects.
+I will conclude with some thoughts on challenges and opportunities that come with maintaining a low-level library with such an impact, i.e. a significant number of dependent projects.